Below is a partial list of resources of particular interest to faculty developing and reviewing lower division

 8. The answer to this question will vary.
 Please contact us at email@example.com so we can best advise you on how to proceed with submitting the new COR.

 9. For multiple COR submissions (for example, a lecture + lab), you will proceed with the regular submission, and then click the “Add Course” button at the bottom of the page so that both CORs are linked to one submission.

 10. You must submit each course separately all the way through the process.
 Similarly to cross-listed CORs, you will get a “multiple course alert” after you submit the regular course.
 You will simply indicate you already submitted a regular course and give the reason why you now seek an additional C-ID designation for a course, e.g., it’s an honors course or your college has different courses that align with one C-ID descriptor.
 The steps are then the same as a new submission.

 11. You would submit a cross-listed course as if you were doing a brand new submission to C-ID.
 We are currently working on a technological enhancement that would allow cross-listed courses to be linked together in C-ID.
 For now, please submit cross-listed courses separately for the C-ID designation.
 Alternatively, you can wait until one submission of the COR has been approved and then alert us after submitting the cross-listed course so that we can fast-track the approval.

 12. CORs that receive a C-ID designation (approval) do not expire.
-CORs must be resubmitted when a significant local change (course content; course objectives/SLOs; Prerequisites(s); Corequisite(s); a unit change to less than the descriptor unit minimum) is made or if the C-ID descriptor is modified by the FDRG and resubmission is required.
+CORs must be resubmitted when a significant local change (course content; course objectives/SLOs; Prerequisites(s); Corequisite(s); a unit change is made or if the C-ID descriptor is modified by the FDRG and resubmission is required.
 Colleges will be given sufficient time to resubmit their courses if needed.

 14. If the COR has variable units, and the lowest unit amount is less than the descriptor requires, your course will not be approved.
 If the lowest variable unit amount meets the minimum descriptor units then you may submit your course to C-ID by entering the minimum unit amount.